You are here

 Other observations

 The majority of vehicles crossing the border had Ukrainian licence plates issued in the Luhansk region, or Russian Federation licence plates.
 A significant number of vehicles with “LPR” plates were also observed crossing the border in both directions on a daily basis.
-In addition, cars with Polish licence plates were also noted.
+Cars with Armenian, Georgian and Polish licence plates were also observed.

 [2] Based on data received from the Regional Representation of the Ministry of Foreign Affairs of the Russian Federation